Robert G. Berschinski: Early life and education

 Berschinski was raised in Peachtree City, Georgia and graduated from McIntosh High School.
-He attended Yale University on a full U.S. Air Force ROTC scholarship, graduating cum laude and earning a B.A. in political science.
+He attended Yale University on a full AFROTC scholarship, graduating cum laude and earning a B.A. in political science.

 Following the terrorist attacks of September 11, 2001, political and cultural commentator David Brooks described Berschinski in the New York Times Magazine as "that rarest of creatures, an Ivy League member of the R.O.T.C.," in a column describing efforts to increase post-9/11 participation in AmeriCorps and other forms of national service.

-After concluding his service in the Air Force as a captain, Berschinski returned to Yale and earned an M.A. in International Relations, graduating as program valedictorian.
+After concluding his service in the Air Force as a captain, Berschinski returned to Yale and earned an M.A. in international relations, graduating as program valedictorian.